JonathanVSV/JonathanVSV/README.md

 ### Hi 👋

-I am Jonathan Solórzano, a biologist interested in using remote sensing to study and monitor tropical forests 🌳🛰️.
+I am Jonathan Solórzano, a biologist/geographer interested in using remote sensing to study and monitor tropical forests 🌳🛰️.

 I am particularly keen on using multispectral, SAR, and LiDAR data with machine/deep learning algorithms to monitor land use/land cover (LULC) and aboveground biomass (AGB) changes 🤓.